 If you want to join us on this happy occasion, send a dedication to someone you love to info@uninvited-guests.net.
 Tell us what they mean to you and why you've chosen this piece of music.
 Your letters of love may become part of the show, romantic gestures or signs of friendship, shared publicly between us.
 Be our witnesses and we'll be yours.

+Supported by the National Lottery through Creative Scotland.
+Supported by Luminate, Scotland's creative ageing festival and the Binks Trust.
 A BAC Scratch and an Arnolfini We Live Here commission.
 Also commissioned by Leeds Met Studio Theatre.
+Originally funded by Arts Council England.

 ***** The Guardian - "You can't help but fall in love with it."